 Group vs. Page

 A Facebook page allows only those individuals with special privileges to post anything to the public face of the page.
-This can be beneficial for a group trying to make itself known on campus, or for a larger organization such as the OCF North American Office.
+This can be beneficial for a group trying to make itself known on campus, or for a larger organization such as the OCF National Office.
 For your average OCF chapter, however, a Facebook group is ideal.
 A group is ideal because:

 - It allows you, as a moderator, to add anyone to the group who you would like to stay connected, as long as you are friends with them on Facebook.
 Anyone can also request to join the group.

 - Any member of the group may post to the wall, so students can stay connected with each other and discuss anything relating to their OCF chapter, whether it’s thoughts on last week’s meeting or a link to an upcoming event at the local Church parish.

 Starting a Group

 You don’t need a lot of students to start your Facebook group.
 Facebook is a valuable social media resource that’s free to use, so it’s often wise to make it one of the first things you do as a new OCF chapter.
 If you’re an established chapter without an active Facebook group, you may want to try it out to see how much it can benefit you.
 When you go to create a group, there are a few things you are asked to do right away.